SoonerLisa/sql-challenge/README.md

 Before beginning:
 -A new repository was created, "sql-challenge".
 -REPO sql-challenge was cloned to my PC.
 -A folder "EmployeeSQL" was created in REPO sql-challenge.
-All files for this challenge reside within their respective folders (Part1, Part2, Part3) named for their part in the challenge within 'EmployeeSQL' then pushed to GitHub.

 This challenge is 3-part.